 - They should not have an elevated heel (they should have a "zero drop" sole, or something very close).

-- They should not have a toe spring (that's the curled up toe that inhibits your toes' ability to flex and grab the ground).
+- They should not have a toe spring or rocker (that's the curled up toe that inhibits your toes' ability to flex and grab the ground).

 The top scores in this category were, again, not a huge surprise.
 The Vibrams stole the show with their FiveFinger design and thin, supple sole and uppers.
 The Xero Shoes Prio held up in this category as well due to its supple and thin sole, though it doesn't look as minimal as some.
 And the New Balance Minimus grabbed our attention for its supple sole and soft interior.